rycoll/1KBWC/docs/_data-guides/auxiliary.md

 ### How to add

 * Create a corresponding entry in the ReturnType enum.
-This should be prefixed with "BYTE_".
-* Add the auxiliary byte as a field on the relevant effect(s) in `effects.json`.
+* Add the byte as a field, with the `auxiliary` attribute, on the relevant effect(s) in `effects.json`.
-* Add handling in `EnumRepresentation.EnumLookup`.
-This should return an EnumRepresentation with the correct Instruction and an empty string array.

 ### References in the code

 * `effects.json`: field definitions
 * ReturnType: one ReturnType enum value for each kind of auxiliary byte
-* `EnumRepresentation.EnumLookup`: lookup for instruction
 * `QuestionPanelController`: handling for auxiliary bytes during card creation (i.e. lookup and add instruction without presenting any unneeded information to the player).